 To compare the capacity of solar panels, there are established standard conditions: at an irradiance of 1 kW / m², whose spectrum corresponds to the spectrum of sunlight in an air mass of 1.5 (this means that sunlight passing through the atmosphere is equal one and a half times the average thickness of the atmosphere), and a cell temperature of 25 ° C.

-The objective of having the maximum power is to guarantee that the power supply can handle the load peaks and protect the power supply, thus preventing the peaks from damaging the supply.
+The objective of having the maximum power is to ensure that the power supply can handle peak loads and protect the power supply, thus preventing spikes from damaging the supply.
 For example, a 600 watt supply can have a maximum power of approximately 1200 watts for 5 seconds.
 Maximum power differs from one source to another and is usually specified in the data sheets of the power supply.

 Definition of watt-peak